hummingbot/hummingbot/documentation/docs/connectors/coinbase.md

 # Coinbase Pro

-*Hummingbot support for Coinbase Pro is coming soon*
+!!! warning
+    The Coinbase Pro connector was recently added to Hummingbot and is still undergoing testing.
+Please check [Known Issues](/support/tips-issues) before using this connector.

 ## API keys
 In order to trade on <a href="https://pro.coinbase.com" target="_blank">Coinbase Pro</a>, you need an account and need to <a href="https://support.pro.coinbase.com/customer/en/portal/articles/2945320-how-do-i-create-an-api-key-for-coinbase-pro-" target="_blank">create an  API key</a>.